tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ## About

 The Import Inline Hook allows lets you add custom logic to the process of importing new users into Okta.
-Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the result of matching rules.
+Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the results of matching rules that were applied.

-This functionality can be used to.

 ## Objects in the Request from Okta

 For the Token Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:

-### data.identity
+### data.appUser.profile

 Provides information on the properties of the ID token that Okta has generated, including the existing claims it contains.